cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.2.md

-# CISA Google Workspace Security Configuration Baseline for Gmail
+# CISA Google Workspace Secure Configuration Baseline for Gmail

 Gmail is the Google Workspace offering for sending and receiving email.
 Users can upload attachments to emails and send them to a given email address.
 Additional Gmail features include integrating with other Google applications, such as Meet and Chat.
 This Secure Configuration Baseline (SCB) provides specific policies to strengthen Gmail security.